jpmhouston/ClipStack/README.md

 ### Expanded Clipboard History

-You can click the Clipboarq menu bar icon with <kbd>OPTION (⌥)</kbd> pressed to see the expanded menu which displays all your recent clipboard history.
+You can click the Cleepp menu bar icon with <kbd>OPTION (⌥)</kbd> pressed to see the expanded menu which displays all your recent clipboard history.
-You can use this to start a Clipboarq from a previous item, or to select a single item from you history to paste.
+You can use this to start a Cleepp from a previous item, or to select a single item from you history to paste.

-#### Start A Clipboarq From History
+#### Start A Cleepp From History

-1. Click the Clipboarq menu icon with <kbd>OPTION (⌥)</kbd> pressed (you may then release the modifier key).
+1. Click the Cleepp menu icon with <kbd>OPTION (⌥)</kbd> pressed (you may then release the modifier key).

 2. Optionally type what you want to find to filter the history.

 3. Select a history item, the menu bar icon will change to (TBD).

-4. Paste with the Clipboarq shortcut (TBD) to paste each item in succession.\
+4. Paste with the Cleepp shortcut (TBD) to paste each item in succession.\
 \
-	*When the top-most item in the history is reached, the most recent item copied, the stack behavior will end and the Clipboarq menu bar icon will return to normal.\
+	*When the top-most item in the history is reached, the most recent item copied, the stack behavior will end and the Cleepp menu bar icon will return to normal.\
-	To end the stack behavior at any time, click the Clipboarq menu with
+	To end the stack behavior at any time, click the Cleepp menu with
 	<kbd>SHIFT (⇧)</kbd> pressed.*

 #### Selecting Single Item From History To Paste